gruvin/gruvin9x/hardware/pcb/gruvin9x-readme.txt

 = Differences V4.1a to V4.2 =
 =============================

 .
-All six (x4) push button switch holes enlarged to allow factory assembly, without manual adjustments to component legs.
+All six (x4) push button switch holes enlarged (2.2 x 1.1mm) to allow factory assembly, without manual adjustments to component legs without (flattening with pliers etc.)

 .
-Changes made around Q2/Q3 pseudo RS-232 buffers to improve waveform profiles.
-R117 was added.
-Other resistors were reduced in value.
+A 1K resistor R117 was added to the RS-232 TX buffer Q3.
+Pull-down R76 lowered to 3K9.
+Resistor values around Q2
+  were lowered from 10K to 5K1.
+Done to improve waveform profiles.